Mercedes Lackey: Background

 Lackey was born in Chicago.
 Her birth prevented her father from being called to serve in the Korean War.

 She placed her meeting with science fiction at age 10 or 11, when she picked up her father's copy of James H. Schmitz's Agent of Vega.
-She then read Andre Norton's Beast Master and Lord of Thunder and continued to read all of Norton's works.
+She then read Andre Norton's The Beast Master and Lord of Thunder and continued to read all of Norton's works.
 Lackey had difficulties obtaining enough interesting books from the public library to sate her passion for reading.
 She wrote for herself but without real direction or purpose until she attended Purdue University.
 Lackey graduated from Purdue in 1972.

 While at Purdue, she took a one-on-one class of English Literature Independent Studies with a professor who was a fellow science fiction fan.
 He helped her analyze books she enjoyed and then use that knowledge.
 Lackey then encountered fan fiction, which further encouraged her writing.
 She began publishing work in science fiction fanzines and then discovered filk and had some filk lyrics published by Off Centaur Publications.